Aquabbas/WhatToWear/README.md

    - Incorporate gender-specific recommendations if desired.

 4. Backend Development:
-   - Develop a backend server using Python and a web framework like Django or Flask to handle user requests, process data, and interact with the WeatherKit API.
+   - Develop a backend server using Python and a web framework like Django or Flask to handle user requests, process data, and interact with the Visual Crossing API.
    - Implement necessary API endpoints to fetch weather data and deliver clothing recommendations to the frontend.

 5. Frontend Development: